 From a Better Understanding of the Drivers of Populism to a New Political Agenda

-This paper explores how economic policies can tackle populism.
-Creating development perspectives for regions and individuals left behind in structural change is the main policy challenge derived from the related literature.
-While welfare policies are important, redistribution alone will not cure the dissatisfaction with globalization and technological change, that is one major reason for increasing populist support.
-It must be accompanied by labor market policies and regional policies that enable disadvantaged regions and individuals to participate in the successes of international economic development.
-Simultaneously, political communication has to adjust, reaching out to the supporters of populist parties and politicians.
+The main policy challenge appears to be the creation of development perspectives for regions and individuals left behind in structural change.
+While welfare policies are important – says the author – redistribution alone will not cure the dissatisfaction brought up by uneven globalization processes and technological change, these latter being among the main reasons that fuel populism.
+Such policies must be accompanied by labor market policies and regional policies that enable disadvantaged regions and individuals to participate in the successes of international economic development.
+Ultimately, political communication plays an important role too and needs to reach out to those who are left behind.